composed-ch/clojure-phrasebook/content/11-lazy-sequences.md

 ```
 {{% /expand %}}

-### Prime Number File Filtering
+### Process File Line by Line

-Write a function `filter-primes` that expects two parameters: a path
+Write a function `sum-up-to` that reads lines from a text file, tries
-to a source and a path to a sink file.
-The source file shall be
-processed line by line.
-If the line can be parsed into a number, and
-if that number is a prime number, it shall be written to the sink
+to parse them as numbers, sums those numbers up until a given limit is
+reached, and writes the processed numeric lines into a output text
 file.
+Both `source` and `target` paths and the `limit` are given as
+parameters.

 Hint: Use `with-open`, `clojure.java.io/reader`,
 `clojure.java.io/writer`, and `line-seq` for (lazy) file processing.